Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 User education and adoption hurdles

-Technical limitations and potential solutions
+Technical limitations and ongoing development

-Impact on Revolut's Payment Ecosystem
+Impact on Revolut's payment ecosystem

 Integration with existing payment flows